 Do not wear more than one Exelon Patch at a time.

-If for any reason you stop using Exelon Patch for more than several days, tell your doctor before you start taking Exelon Patch again.
+If for any reason you stop using Exelon Patch for more than three days, tell your doctor before you start taking Exelon Patch again.
 Your doctor will restart you at the lowest dose to help prevent side effects such as nausea and vomiting.

 How to use it